A topic from the subject of Physical Chemistry in Chemistry.

 1. Product analysis:

-Reaction products are observed by almost any of the spectroscopic instrument mentioned above.
+Reaction products are analyzed using almost any of the spectroscopic instruments mentioned above.

-Identification and characterization of product helps to determine the stoichiometry of the reaction, understand the reaction pathway, and design new experimental design to have a better yield of desired product.
+Identification and characterization of products help determine the stoichiometry of the reaction, understand the reaction pathway, and design new experimental procedures to improve the yield of the desired product.

-Kinetics studies are carried out to elucidate mechanism of the reaction, determine the rate-determining step, and measure the rate of the individual reaction step.
+Kinetic studies are carried out to elucidate the reaction mechanism, determine the rate-determining step, and measure the rate of individual reaction steps.

-The rate of reaction is measured by monitoring the concentration of the reactants or products as a function of time, either by continuous or discontinuous measurements, and monitored by spectroscopy or chromatography.
-The rates of the reaction steps are determined from the relative product yield of the different steps in the mechanism.
+The reaction rate is measured by monitoring the concentration of reactants or products as a function of time, using either continuous or discontinuous measurements, monitored by spectroscopy or chromatography.
+The rates of the reaction steps are determined from the relative product yields of the different steps in the mechanism.

-The kinetic isotopic effect is a useful method for elucidating the mechanism of reaction by examining how much the rate of reaction is changed when a non-reactive istope of an element is substituted for a reactive one.
+The kinetic isotopic effect is a useful method for elucidating reaction mechanisms by examining how much the reaction rate changes when a non-reactive isotope of an element is substituted for a reactive one.

 3. Isotope labeling:

-Isotope labeling is used to determine the mechanism, the reaction pathway, and the rate-determining step of the reaction by labeling a specific atom with radioisotopes or a stable isotope.
+Isotope labeling is used to determine the mechanism, reaction pathway, and rate-determining step of a reaction by labeling a specific atom with radioisotopes or a stable isotope.

-In addition to labeling, isotopes are also used to calculate the reaction yield.
+In addition to mechanistic studies, isotopes are also used to calculate reaction yields.

 Reactivity and Mechanistic Organic Chemistry